 - If you have little ones, get there early for the Disney Junior – Live on Stage! show.
 There are benches across the back of the theater (otherwise you’ll have to sit on the carpet).

-- 40-minutes of pure amazement in cushy theater chairs – Disney’s Aladdin show is a can’t miss.
+- 60-minutes of pure amazement in cushy theater chairs – Frozen – Live at the Hyperion is a can’t miss show.

 - Plenty of sit-down restaurants have both outdoor and indoor dining that gives you both a break and a healthy meal.

-If little miss or mister is frequently doing the hot-diggety-dog dance on your bladder, consider checking out The Happiest Potties on Earth before your trip.
-There are very honest reviews about the bathrooms across Disneyland along with locations.
+If little miss or mister is frequently doing the hot-diggety-dog dance on your bladder, consider reviewing a Park map online before your trip.
 Always take a potty break before getting on a ride (you don’t want to get stuck when the urge strikes!)

 Now is not the time to push your vacation to the limits.
 Pregnancy can be very hard on your body and with exhaustion and discomfort already at the max, there is no need to exacerbate any issues.